Acewvrs/ceph-progress-doc/README.md

 In the meantime, I'll work on the issue I found on 11/3.

+### 11/15
+I realized someone else was already assigned to the issue I found on Nov.
+3.

+I'll start working on a new issue: https://tracker.ceph.com/issues/55854

+## Brainstorming:

 ### Output
 Full output of the command 'ceph mgr module ls ls -f json-pretty':